Knapwell

-Knapwell is a hamlet in Cambridgeshire situated about 10 mi west of Cambridge.
+Knapwell is a village in Cambridgeshire situated about 10 mi west of Cambridge.
 It is within the diocese of Ely.
 Its population was estimated at 110 in 2001.
 At the 2011 census the population had fallen to fewer than 100.

 Nearby villages include Boxworth, Conington, Elsworth and the expanding new settlement of Cambourne.

 History

 The place-name 'Knapwell' is first attested in an Anglo-Saxon will of 1043–5, where it appears as Cnapwelle.
 It was referred to as Cnapenwelle in 1060, and was listed as Chenepewelle in the Domesday Book of 1086, when it was held by the Abbot of Ramsey.
 The name means 'Cnapa's well or stream'.
 'Cnapa' may be the Old English cnapa meaning boy or servant, so the name might mean 'boy's well'.
 It seems likely that Knapwell is named after the chalybeate Red Well in the wood just to the east of the village.
 The well was the only source of water for both the village and neighbouring Boxworth.
 Its waters were known for their medicinal properties.

 A mound to the north-east of the church is believed to be the motte of a Norman motte-and-bailey castle.
 It would have been a small fortification, probably with a timber superstructure, and perhaps dating from The Anarchy under King Stephen.

 The village's manor house was established in Norman times, between the church and the motte, and traces of a building and moat remain in the wood (Overhall Grove) to the east of the church.